Ed Reed: New York Jets

 Reed was signed by the New York Jets on November 14, 2013, after clearing waivers.
 The move reunited Reed with head coach Rex Ryan, whom he played for when Ryan was the defensive coordinator of the Baltimore Ravens.
 Reed played his first game as a Jet on November 17, 2013, against the Buffalo Bills.

 In Week 14, he recorded his first interception of the 2013 season against Oakland Raiders quarterback Matt McGloin.
 In Weeks 16 and 17, against the Cleveland Browns and Miami Dolphins respectively, Reed had an interception late in each game's fourth quarter, to preserve the Jets' win.
 The interceptions helped the Jets close the season with two straight wins to finish with an 8–8 record, which played a major part in Rex Ryan keeping his job as head coach.
-With the Jets, Reed played in seven games, of which he started five, with 22 tackles, four passes defended, and three interceptions.
+With the Jets, Reed played in seven games, of which he started five, with 22 tackles, four passes defended, and three interceptions, which was tied for the team lead.
 Overall, in 2013, combined with both teams he played for, Reed played 14 games, of which he started 10, with 42 total tackles, four passes defended, and three interceptions.